telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 As seen, if you select an item, it displays two input fields bound to the selected data model.
 Note that if you edit the data, the text in the grid will be updated seamlessly thanks to AngularJS.
 Grid functions, such as sorting, will still properly work.

 > **Important**
+>
 > When using `rowTemplate`, include the `data-uid="#: uid #"` attribute in the toplevel row element as described in the [Grid documentation](/web/grid/how-to/Templates/row-template-using-dates).
 You must not use an AngularJS template like `data-uid="{{dataItem.uid}}"` because it is compiled after the grid is displayed and the widget cannot discriminate between the different rows and the data items they belong to.

+## Server Requests

-## `$http` Service Binding the Grid
+### HTTP Service Binding the Grid

-In order to take full control on the logic that performs the request to the server all you have to do is to define the different transport operations as functions.
-Inside the function you can use the $http or the $.ajax methods to perform the needed.
-When done (inside the success callback) you just need to pass the result to the `success` function part of the events arguments object.
+To take full control on the logic that performs the request to the server, all you have to do is to define the different transport operations as functions.
+Inside the function you can use the `$http` or the `$.ajax` methods to perform what is needed.
+When done (inside the success callback), just pass the result to the `success` function part of the events arguments object.

-###### Example - use `$http` to bind the Grid
+The example below demonstrates how to use `$http` to bind the Grid.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">